Huperzine-A boosts cognition

 Huperzine-A prevents glutamate toxicity

 Huperzine-A protects brain cells from glutamate toxicity.
 Too much of the neurotransmitter glutamate has been associated with brain cell degeneration.
 And other cognitive dysfunction and behavior.
-Hup-A seems to slow down this glutamate toxicity at least partly by acting as a NMDA receptor antagonist.[vii]
+Hup-A seems to slow down this glutamate toxicity at least partly by acting as a NMDA receptor ion channel antagonist.[vii]

 Huperzine-A increases nerve growth factor